Do arts, history, science, archaeology, and humanities fascinate you?

 Warrnambool VIC: $70,423 per year

 The job of a museum curator can be hard work, but it is also rewarding.
-They play a significant part in cultural recreation and shaping the way the community perceives itself.
+They play a significant part in cultural recreation and shaping how the community perceives itself.

-Curator courses help the student learn the right way to work with collections, thereby creating a broad array of career opportunities in the national and global heritage and cultural sectors.
+Curator courses help students learn how to work with collections, creating various career opportunities in the national and global heritage and cultural sectors.

 Useful Links to Explore: